 You no longer have to be an elite traveler, a frequent flier, or even a passenger of a specific airline to enjoy the stress-free haven of an airport lounge.
-Over the past couple of years, several independent companies have nabbed real estate in the country’s busiest airports, bringing comfy armchairs, Wi-Fi, workspaces, snacks and drinks, and even spas and showers to anyone passing through the terminal with a few extra dollars to spare, usually between $25 and $50.
+Over the past few years, several independent companies have nabbed real estate in the country’s busiest airports, bringing comfy armchairs, Wi-Fi, workspaces, snacks and drinks, and even spas and showers to anyone passing through the terminal with a few extra dollars to spare, usually between $25 and $50.
 And it’s not just travelers who’ve taken notice; airlines have upped their lounge game in response, with several opening their retreats to regular folks too.
-These lounges can be a life (and sanity) saver any time you have a long layover; in fact, they’re one of our 10 favorite ways to spend an airport connection.
-And they are especially useful during the holiday season, when crowds are thick and weather delays are common.
+These lounges can be a life (and sanity) saver any time you have a long layover.
+And they are especially useful during the holiday season, when crowds are thick and weather delays common.
 Download the LoungeBuddy app (as well as other essential apps for holiday travel), and you’ll always know where to find the closest one.

 Fee: From $20 (price varies depending on time of day); free entry for AmEx Platinum and Centurion cardholders and their guests.

-What’s included: Wi-Fi; computers; power outlets at every seat; a credit for a free meal or alcoholic beverage (additional snacks, soft drinks, and coffees are available for free as well); printers, scanners; showers at JFK.
+What’s included: Wi-Fi; computers; power outlets at every seat; a credit for a free meal or alcoholic beverage (additional snacks, soft drinks, and coffees are available for free as well); printers, scanners; showers at the San Diego airport.

-Locations: New York (JFK), Cleveland Hopkins (CLE), Baltimore-Washington (BWI), and San Diego (SAN).
+Locations: Cleveland Hopkins (CLE) and San Diego (SAN).